rafacamppos/mercadotech-auth-server/README.md

 ## Logging

 The application logs messages in JSON format to make aggregation easier.
-Each entry contains the timestamp, log level, class name, Kubernetes pod name and a correlation ID if available:
+Each entry contains the timestamp, log level, class name, Kubernetes pod name, a correlation ID if available and any values stored in the execution context:

 ```json
 {